The updated version of Jihadology (written by Tech Against Terrorism)

 How does the user registration system work?

 To make Jihadology secure, the new registration ensures that only those with a clearly demonstrated legitimate research interest can register and access all parts of the site.
 The registration system will automatically accept registrations from certain recognized email domains (for example: .edu, .gov, .org etc).
 This system shuts out nefarious actors without placing too much burden on the site’s administrator.
 However, we realize that this alone would not be a perfect solution.
 For example, researchers with legitimate purpose for using Jihadology might not have an email address comprised by this system.
 As such, we have created an override function which will allow Jihadology to manually approve applications.
-Users without the pre-approved email domains who wish to gain access to the site are therefore advised to apply via the registration system and state their reason for attempting to register.
-These applications will be examined as quickly as possible.
+Users without the pre-approved email domains who wish to gain access to the site are therefore advised to apply via email to support[@]jihadology[.]net and state their reason for attempting to register.
+These emails will be examined as quickly as possible.

 Which email domains will be able to register automatically?